mgsosna/mattsosna.com/_posts/data_engineering/2022-04-24-AWS-Storage.md

 Unless you've avoided [iCloud](https://www.apple.com/icloud/), [Dropbox](https://www.dropbox.com/), and [Google Drive](https://www.google.com/drive/) the last fifteen years $-$ and if you have, props to you! $-$ then you're likely familiar with cloud storage.
 You can recover your texts if you lose your phone; you can share files with links instead of massive email attachments; you can organize and search your photos by who's in them.

 But these benefits extend into the professional realm, too.
-If you ever have data you want to share with others $-$ like thousands of streaming 4K videos or just a CSV of the [daily number of occupied hotel rooms in Brussels](https://datastore.brussels/web/data/dataset/f03544a1-a01c-4374-b19d-e93697f1ac73) $-$ you'll want to store this data on a cloud server.
+If you ever have data you want to share with others $-$ like, say, thousands of 4K movies and shows for a low monthly fee (😛) $-$ you'll want to store this data on a cloud server.
 Cloud servers don't turn off when you close your laptop, and you don't have to worry if nefarious users' queries are fetching your private data when they visit your laptop.

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/storage/hulu.jpeg">
 <span style="font-size: 12px"><i>Photo by [Tech Daily](https://unsplash.com/@techdailyca) on [Unsplash](https://unsplash.com)</i></span>

 So how can we set up cloud storage?
-And how can we leverage [SDKs](https://www.ibm.com/cloud/blog/sdk-vs-api) to integrate our cloud storage into our code?
+What's the right type of storage for our data?
+And how can we interact with cloud storage directly from code, rather than needing to click around in a UI?

-In the [last post]({{  site.baseurl  }}/AWS-Intro), we introduced cloud computing as an industry, as well as Amazon Web Services (AWS).
-In this post, we'll cover **storage**, one of the two main offerings of the cloud.
-(The other being compute, which we'll cover in the next post.)
-We'll set up our software environment before showing how to efficiently store [blobs](https://en.wikipedia.org/wiki/Binary_large_object), tabular data, and JSONs.
+This post will answer these questions.
+We'll set up our software environment before showing how to efficiently store [blobs](https://en.wikipedia.org/wiki/Binary_large_object), tabular data, and JSONs in **Amazon Web Services (AWS)**.
+(For an intro to the cloud industry in general, check out the [last post]({{  site.baseurl  }}/AWS-Intro).)
+Stay tuned for a follow-up post on _compute_, the other major offering of the cloud.

 ## Table of contents
 * [Background](#background)